RacistGiraffe/CMPE131OnlineBanking/backend/README.md

 *This is the entire project with backend touches*

-Backend isn't completely finished yet.
+Backend almost finished, just a few syntax errors.
 The login system works perfectly fine.
-Some HTML files got their styling connected to a
-seperate CSS file.
+Some HTML files got their styling connected to a  seperate CSS file.

+*Frontend needs to implement two new html stylings for home.php and accounsettings.php
+    + please indicate if data from database is needed to be shown so I can implement that

 All folders in here are required to run the code.